raminqaf/akka-tutorial/README.md

 ## Execution instructions

 The projects can be started by running their main classes, which are `de.hpi.akka_tutorial.Main`, `de.hpi.octopus.OctopusApp`, and `de.hpi.ddm.Main`, respectively, from within your IDE or from the command line.
 The app will then print an overview of the different possible parameters.
 Append parameters of your choice to the run a certain configuration.
 For example, calls could be as follows:
-* Parameters to start a master with two local workers: `master --workers 2`
+* Parameters to start a master with two local workers: `master --numWorkers 2`
 * Parameters to start a slave that tries to connect to a remote master: `slave --master <master host>:<master port>`